Federation CJA Board of Directors:

 Karen strongly believes in philanthropy and views her ability to give back to the community as a privilege and a responsibility.
 As a proud mother of two young adults, Karen strongly believes that together, we can do anything!

 Gail Adelson-Marcovitz's community involvement began as a youth leader for B'nai Brith Youth Organization (BBYO).
 As a young mother, she volunteered to drive the vulnerable with Ometz and cooked with Meals on Wheels.
-At Federation CJA, she served as Campaign Chair for the Young Adult Division (YAD), Co-Chair of ProMontreal and President of Women's Philanthropy from 2009-2012.
-She co-chaired the first Montreal Mega Mission in 2014 and the Centennial celebrations in 2017; she is currently President.
+She first became involved with Federation CJA in 1990 and served as Campaign Chair for the Young Adult Division (YAD), Co-Chair of ProMontreal and President of Women's Philanthropy from 2009-2012.
+She co-chaired the first Montreal Mega Mission in 2014 and the Centennial celebrations in 2017; she joined the Board of FCJA and served as President from 2019-2021.
 In her various leadership roles, she has focused on programs and initiatives that engage, inspire and educate.

 Gail has also been involved with numerous other community organizations, including the Israel Cancer Research Fund and the Finance and Audit Committee of the Jewish General Hospital.
-She currently sits on the Board of the Integrated University Health and Social Service Centre Ouest de Montreal, the Montreal General Hospital Foundation, Jewish Federations of Canada-UIA (JFC-UIA) and the Jewish Community Foundation (JCF).
-Previously she sat on the Board of Akiva School as well as Camp B'nai Brith (CBB), where she was a past President.
+She is currently the National Chair of CIJA (Centre for Israel and Jewish Affairs, the Federations national advocacy agency) and serves on the Board of the Integrated University Health and Social Service Centre Ouest de Montreal, the Montreal General Hospital Foundation and as Vice President at World Jewish Congress.
+She previously served as a Director of Jewish Federations of Canada-UIA (JFC-UIA), the Jewish Community Foundation (JCF), the Akiva School as well as Camp B'nai Brith (CBB), where she was President from 2012-2014.
 She was the inaugural Chair of the Faculty Advisory Board for the Faculty of Medicine at McGill University.

 Gail graduated from McGill University with a Bachelor of Commerce and a Bachelor of Civil Law.
-She and her husband have four children and one grandchild, who she has dubbed her travel partners and biggest supporters.
+She and her husband have five children and two grandchildren who are her travel partners and biggest supporters.

 Directors at Large